JaKooLit/Debian-Hyprland/README.md

 #### Most common question I got is, Hey Ja, Why the heck it is taking long time to install?
 Other distro like Arch its only a minute or two.
 Why here takes like forever?!?!?!
 - Well, most of the core packages are downloaded and Build and compiled from SOURCE.
 Unlike Other distros, they already have prepacked binary that can just download and install.

+### 🛎 *** DEBIAN and UBUNTU Hyprland Dots UPDATING NOTES ***
+> [!IMPORTANT]
+> This is very Important for Debian and Ubuntu Dots
+- Some parts of KooL's Hyprland Dots [`LINK`](https://github.com/JaKooLit/Hyprland-Dots) are not compatible on Debian and Ubuntu especially the hyprland settings.
+- That is the reason the DOTS for those distro's are "fixed" and they are being pulled on the releases.
+This releases are NOT in any of the branches of the KooL's Hyprland Dots.

+- for Debian and Ubuntu if you want to update from newest KooL's dots versions (main branch), after running copy.sh, you will have 100% error which will appear on top.
+However, Hyprland is very good in pin pointing those errors.
+- You can simply just remove those lines or add # on those lines.
+Then, it should be ok.

+#### ❗ some known issues on this Installer
+- some users reported that they have to install some packages.
+It is in the install-scripts/force-install.sh
+- At this time the packages force to install are the following `imagemagick`

 > [!NOTE]
 > This script does not setup audio.
 Kindly set up.
 If you have not, I recommend pipewire. `sudo apt install -y pipewire`

-#### ❗ some known issues on this Installer
-- some users reported that they have to install some packages.
-It is in the install-scripts/force-install.sh
-- At this time the packages force to install are the following `imagemagick`

 #### 🫥 Improving performance for Older Nvidia Cards using driver 470
   - [`SEE HERE`](https://github.com/JaKooLit/Hyprland-Dots/discussions/123#discussion-6035205)